sanjayypatel/portfolio-kami/_posts/2015-07-04-Modelling-Collaboration-in-Rails.md

 tags: mvc rails join-table collaboration
 ---

-In my current project in the Bloc.io Ruby on Rails course, I'm tackling a particularly confusing topic (confusing to me, at least) - Collaboration.
+In my [current project](https://github.com/sanjayypatel/wiki-pocket) in the Bloc.io Ruby on Rails course, I'm tackling a particularly confusing topic (confusing to me, at least) - Collaboration.

-I've had some experience with Join tables, but the situation is a little convoluted since a User has many wikis, a wiki belongs to a user, AND a user has many shared wikis through collaborations.
+I've had some experience with join tables, but the situation is a little convoluted since a User has many wikis, a wiki belongs to a user, AND a user has many shared wikis through collaborations.

 ***